Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Methods

+Graph Autoencoders (GAEs) employ an encoder to project the original graph into low-dimensional representations, which are then processed by a decoder for graph reconstruction.
+By minimizing the reconstruction loss, the learned representations encapsulate topological information, rendering them valuable for downstream tasks.
+For instance, Cao et al. \cite{Cao2016Deep} leverage stacked denoising autoencoders to encode and decode positive point-wise mutual information (PPMI) matrices using multilayer perceptrons.
+In contrast to previous approaches, Hamilton et al. \cite{Hamilton2017Inductive} utilize two graph convolutional layers to encode node features.
+Velickovic et al. \cite{Velickovic2019Deep} enhance local network embeddings to capture global structural information by maximizing local mutual information.
+Rather than solely reconstructing the graph adjacency matrix, which may lead to overfitting, Kipf et al. \cite{Kipf2016Variational} propose VGAE, a variational version of VAE (Variational Autoencoder), to learn the data distribution.
+VGAE posits that the empirical distribution $q(Z|X,A)$ should closely align with the prior distribution $p(Z)$.

-With multiple graphs, GAE is able to learn the generation distribution of graphs by encoding the graph as a hidden representation and decoding the graph structure of a given hidden representation.Simonovsky and Komodakis \cite{Simonovsky2018Graphvae} propose GraphVAE which models the existence of nodes and edges as independent random variables.
-By assuming the posterior distribution $q_\phi{(z|G)}$ defined by an encoder and the generative distribution $p_\theta{(G|z)}$ defined by a decoder, GraphVAE optimizes the variational lower bound:
+When dealing with multiple graphs, GAE can learn the distribution of graph generations by encoding the graph as a hidden representation and decoding the graph structure from a given hidden representation.
+Simonovsky and Komodakis \cite{Simonovsky2018Graphvae} introduce GraphVAE, which models the existence of nodes and edges as independent random variables.
+By assuming the posterior distribution $q_\phi{(z|G)}$ defined by an encoder and the generative distribution $p_\theta{(G|z)}$ defined by a decoder, GraphVAE optimizes the variational lower bound.

-where $p(z)$ follows a Gaussian prior, $\phi$ and $\theta$ are learnable parameters.
-With a ConvGNN as the encoder and a simple multi-layer perception as the decoder, GraphVAE outputs a generated graph with its adjacency matrix, node attributes and edge attributes.
-Regularized Graph Variational Autoencoder, such as Ma et al. \cite{Ma2018Constrained} impose validity constraints on a graph variational autoencoder to regularize the output distribution of the decoder.
-Cao et al. \cite{Cao2018MolGAN} integrates convGNNs. \cite{Schlichtkrull2018Modeling,Gulrajani2017Improved} and reinforcement learning objectives to generate graphs with the desired properties.
+where $p(z)$ follows a Gaussian prior, and $\phi$ and $\theta$ are learnable parameters.
+Utilizing a Convolutional Graph Neural Network (ConvGNN) as the encoder and a simple multi-layer perceptron as the decoder, GraphVAE generates a graph complete with its adjacency matrix, node attributes, and edge attributes.